darkaetherr/darkaetherr/README.md

 - 👋 Hi, I’m @darkaetherr
-- 👀 I’m interested in expand my knowledge
-- 🌱 I’m currently learning windows kernel
+- 🌱 I’m currently learning kernel/assembly
 - 📫 How to reach me on discord: the0x9